 Apply For A PPP Loan If…

-- You need help covering your payroll over the next 8 weeks due to COVID-19-related business downturn.
+- You need help covering your payroll over the next 24 weeks due to COVID-19-related business downturn

-- With financial help to cover 8 weeks of payroll, you expect to be able to maintain most or all of your full-time staff.
+- With financial assistance to cover eight weeks of payroll, you expect to be able to maintain most or all of your full-time staff

-- You understand you can only spend up to 25% of the loan on non-payroll expenses.
+- You understand you can only spend up to 40% of the loan on non-payroll expenses

-- You understand you will have to repay some of the loan if you don’t maintain your payroll.
+- You understand you will have to repay some of the loan’s amount if you don’t maintain your payroll

 Apply For Both If…